 Challenging to keep track of each task.
 Communication challenges.
 Many times results in failure of one or both the projects.

 #12) Reuse of Test scripts

 Application development methods are changing rapidly, making it difficult to manage the test tools and test scripts.
 Test script migration or reuse is very essential but difficult task.

-If the organization is rewarding testers based on a number of bugs (very bad approach to judge testers performance) then some testers only concentrate on finding easy bugs those don’t require deep understanding and testing.
-A hard or subtle bug remains unnoticed in such testing approach.
+If the organization is rewarding testers based on a number of bugs (very bad approach to judging Testers Performance) then some testers only concentrate on finding easy bugs those don’t require deep understanding and testing.
+A hard or subtle bug remains unnoticed in such a testing approach.

 For further reference and detailed solutions to these challenges refer to book “Surviving the Top Ten Challenges of Software Testing” written by William E. Perry and Randall W. Rice.

-Many of you are working on manual and/or automation testing field.
-Though I have addressed many of above challenges in our previous articles, I want your views on handling these software testing challenges.
+Many of you are working on the Manual and/or Automation Testing field.
+Though I have addressed many of above challenges in our previous articles, I want your views on handling these Software Testing challenges.
 Feel free to express your views in the comment section below.